LenkaErtl/java-lowcode-automation-framework/README.md

 - `insertPassword("mySecurePass123")` - insert password
 - `clickLoginButton()` - click login button once credentials are provided
 - `logout()` - logout
+- `clickRegisterButton()` - click register button

+**RegistrationAction** - allows you to register:
+- `insertFirstAndLastName("John", "Doe")` - insert first and last name in the registration form
+- `insertEmail("john.doe@test.cz")` - insert email in the registration form
+- `insertPassword("Password123")` - insert password in the registration form
+- `insertPasswordConfirmation("Password123")` - insert password confirmation in the registration form
+- `clickRegisterButton` - click register button to submit the form

 **ProfileAction** - allows you to work with customer profile:
 - `goToProfilePage()` - open profile page from top menu